Why Women Were Allowed to Vote in Wyoming—50 Years Before the 19th Amendment

 These ladies rocked.
 According to the Wyoming State Historical Society, Grace Miller served as mayor, and Rose Crabtree, Mae Deloney, Genevieve Van Vleck, and Faustina Haight made up the Town Council.
 They served from 1920 to 1923, beating their opponents in some cases by a margin of 2–1.
 Crabtree even bested her husband to win the position.
 Elected on May 11th, they appointed other women to take administrative positions when they took office on June 7th, including town clerk, health officer, treasurer, and town marshal.
 These appointments were important distinctions for the all-female civic government versus just town council.

-“As the first civic government made up of all women, Jackson’s ‘petticoat rulers’ made improvements to the town’s finances and infrastructure, building new culverts, rehabbing buildings, and more,” says Kim Viner, a volunteer historian at the Laramie Plains Museum.
-And according to the Jackson Hole News & Guide, they didn’t mess around.
-When they took office, there was a paltry $200 in the town’s kitty due to uncollected fines and taxes, so they went out and personally collected every cent due the town.
+Once in office, they made improvements to the town’s finances and infrastructure, building new culverts, rehabbing buildings, and more.
+And according to the Jackson Hole News & Guide, these women didn’t mess around.
+At the start of their tenure, there was a paltry $200 in the town’s kitty due to uncollected fines and taxes, so they went out and personally collected every cent due the town.
 Just like that, there was $2,000 in the treasury.